Pierson Dixon

 Sir Pierson John Dixon GCMG CB (13 November 1904 – 22 April 1965) was a British diplomat and writer.
 He was known to be a firm believer in the value of diplomacy to solve international issues.

+Education

+Dixon was educated at Bedford School and Pembroke College, Cambridge.

 Career

-Dixon was the Principal Private Secretary to the Foreign Secretary between 1943 and 1948.
-He held the post of Ambassador to Czechoslovakia (1948–1950) and he was invested as Knight Commander of the Order of St. Michael and St. George in 1950.
+Dixon was the Principal Private Secretary to the Foreign Secretary from 1943 to 1948.
+He held the post of Ambassador to Czechoslovakia (1948–1950), and he was invested as Knight Commander of the Order of St. Michael and St. George in 1950.
 He later held the offices of Deputy Under-Secretary of State, Foreign Office (1950–1954) and Permanent Representative of the United Kingdom to the United Nations (1954–1960).
-He was involved during the Suez Crisis and Hungarian Uprising in 1956.
-He was invested as a Knight Grand Cross, Order of St. Michael and St. George in 1957 and served as the ambassador to France between 1960 and 1964.
+He was involved during the Suez Crisis and the Hungarian Uprising in 1956.
+He was invested as a Knight Grand Cross, Order of St. Michael and St. George in 1957 and served as the ambassador to France from 1960 to 1964.

 Personal life

-Dixon was educated at Bedford School and Pembroke College, Cambridge.
-He married Alexandra Ismene Atchley in 1928 in Chelsea; they had a son and two daughters.
-Their son, Piers, was a Conservative politician who represented Truro between 1970 and 1974 and wrote Double Diploma: The Life of Sir Pierson Dixon (1968).
+In 1928 Dixon married Alexandra Ismene Atchley, with whom he had one son and two daughters: